AlteredAdmin/Internet-Speed-Temperature-Tester/README.md

 ## Dependencies
 - `speedtest-cli`: To perform internet speed tests.
 - `requests`: To fetch data from the OpenWeatherMap API.
-### openweathermap.org
-You will need a free account on openweathermap.org and an API key.
+- `openweathermap.org API key`: You will need a free account on openweathermap.org and an API key.

 ## How to Use
 1. Clone the repository: `git clone https://github.com/AlteredAdmin/Internet-Speed-Temperature-Tester`